 As temperatures drop and winter weather sets in, your home’s heating system becomes essential for maintaining a comfortable indoor environment.
 Among the components of your HVAC system, you may have come across the term “emergency heat.”
-But what exactly is emergency heat, and how does it differ from your primary heating source?
+How does it differ from your primary heating source?
 We’ll delve into the concept of emergency heat, its purpose, and when it should be used to keep your home warm and cozy during cold snaps in Denham Springs, LA.

 Harnessing Comfort